 It has also been over these past few years during which she has been grateful for the opportunity to create Ocean Rehab and Fitness.
 Its mission statement, “Bridging the gap between rehab and fitness”, is what she strives to achieve on a daily basis, connecting and working with people living with neurological disabilities through their post-rehab or fitness journey.
 Now she primarily coaches and facilitates sessions for those that are living with a variety of neuromuscular dysfunctions, including MS and spinal cord injuries.

 She’s very proud to be an active member of the adaptive fitness community, and can be found running adapted boot camps, training events for Spinal Cord Injury BC and dance classes through BC Wheelchair Basketball.
 She also creates one-on-one customized sport programs for adaptive athletes who are training in sports like wheelchair rugby, floorball, and wheelchair basketball.
-She also loves putting her energy towards creating more fitness accessibility, such as teaming up with the City of Surrey to help teach Inclusive Training to their parks and recreation staff.
+She also loves putting her energy towards creating more fitness accessibility, such as teaming up with the cities of Greater Vancouver to help teach Inclusive Fitness Training to their parks and recreation staff.

 Qualifications & Experience